Curriculum intent

 Tutorial Programme

 The Tutorial Programme is a two-year programme taking place every week.
 Throughout the Tutorial Programme, there is reference to topics to reinforce safeguarding information, academic and pastoral support provided in college.
 The College delivers a bespoke tutorial programme for our Access to Level 3, Year 12 and Year 13 students.
 Students can require this additional support at any point throughout their time at St Brendan’s and will be more receptive and alert to these reminders when needed.
-The Academic Mentors monitor students’ attendance, punctuality and achievement.
+The Progress Tutors monitor students’ attendance, punctuality and achievement.

 Curriculum Intent statements are available for individual subjects, L2 transition, Foundation Learning, Tutor Programme and General RE.